tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 --- abstract

-In Transport Layer Security (TLS) handshakes, certificate chains often take up the majority of the bytes transmitted.
+In TLS handshakes, certificate chains often take up the majority of the bytes transmitted.

 This document describes how certificate chains can be compressed to reduce the